Exoskeleton: Role

-Exoskeletons contain rigid and resistant components that fulfill a set of functional roles in many animals including protection, excretion, sensing, support, feeding and acting as a barrier against desiccation in terrestrial organisms.
-Exoskeletons have a role in defense from pests and predators, support and in providing an attachment framework for musculature.
+Exoskeletons contain rigid and resistant components that fulfill a set of functional roles in addition to structural support in many animals, including protection, respiration, excretion, sensation, feeding and courtship display, and as an osmotic barrier against desiccation in terrestrial organisms.
+Exoskeletons have roles in defence from parasites and predators and in providing attachment points for musculature.

 Arthropod exoskeletons contain chitin; the addition of calcium carbonate makes them harder and stronger, at the price of increased weight.
 Ingrowths of the arthropod exoskeleton known as apodemes serve as attachment sites for muscles.
 These structures are composed of chitin and are approximately six times stronger and twice the stiffness of vertebrate tendons.
 Similar to tendons, apodemes can stretch to store elastic energy for jumping, notably in locusts.
 Calcium carbonates constitute the shells of molluscs, brachiopods, and some tube-building polychaete worms.
 Silica forms the exoskeleton in the microscopic diatoms and radiolaria.
-One species of mollusc, the scaly-foot gastropod, even makes use of the iron sulfides greigite and pyrite.
+One mollusc species, the scaly-foot gastropod, even uses the iron sulfides greigite and pyrite.

 Some organisms, such as some foraminifera, agglutinate exoskeletons by sticking grains of sand and shell to their exterior.
-Contrary to a common misconception, echinoderms do not possess an exoskeleton, as their test is always contained within a layer of living tissue.
+Contrary to a common misconception, echinoderms do not possess an exoskeleton and their test is always contained within a layer of living tissue.

 Exoskeletons have evolved independently many times; 18 lineages evolved calcified exoskeletons alone.
-Further, other lineages have produced tough outer coatings analogous to an exoskeleton, such as some mammals.
+Further, other lineages have produced tough outer coatings, such as some mammals, that are analogous to an exoskeleton.
 This coating is constructed from bone in the armadillo, and hair in the pangolin.
-The armor of reptiles like turtles and dinosaurs like Ankylosaurs is constructed of bone; crocodiles have bony scutes and horny scales.
+The armour of reptiles like turtles and dinosaurs like Ankylosaurs is constructed of bone; crocodiles have bony scutes and horny scales.